Posted by: Feet Banks

 Located in Whistler Marketplace, The Royal Taste of India has large lunch specials every day from 11 AM – 5 PM, prices vary but usually in the $10-14 range.
 Locals love the always-popular Butter chicken or a meat or vegetarian option that changes daily.
 Take out or dine-in this is a steal.

 A good drink is integral after a killer day on the slopes but some hearty food is always nice too.
 Before 5 PM Brandy’s will serve up a massive beef dip, burger or chicken club sandwich with fries or a salad and a 20-ounce beer for just $13 (tax included!)
 Brandy’s compliments that with big screens, comfy seats and some of the friendliest staff in town.

-As one of Whistler’s preeminent fine-dining spots it may come as a surprise to find the Bearfoot Bistro on this list but from 3-5 PM you can get a dozen oysters for $9.95 in the Champagne lounge.
-That’s the kind of value worth sharing with a friend.
+As one of Whistler’s preeminent fine-dining spots it may come as a surprise to find the Bearfoot Bistro on this list but from 3-5 PM they often have an après oyster special in the Champagne lounge.
+Prices vary according to the season but the deliciousness is consistently awessome..

 After 10 PM Three Below offers a choice of burger, macaroni and cheese, wings or poutine plus a beer for $10.
 They also have Après deals so the best bet is to hit their Facebook page and let the good times roll.

 This is the late-night incarnation of the Fuji Market.
 From 5 PM – 1 AM Harajuku rocks a menu full of Japanese classics like Kaarage, Tempura, Udon, Gyoza and various sushi all for $7 or less.
 Why not sit down to a sake or beer and some sushi pizza?
 Or try Chef Kyle’s suggested Potato candy for just $5.